Top 10 Best Small Dog Breeds for Kids

 Teach Your Kids to Be Kind to Their Dog

-Regardless of what canine breed you choose—large or small—it’s best to spend some time teaching your kids to be kind, patient, gentle, and compassionate towards animals, including their pets.
+Regardless of what canine breed you choose – large or small – it is best to spend some time teaching your kids to be kind, patient, gentle, and compassionate towards animals, including their pets.
 And it’s also smart to be there to supervise interactions between young children and your dog.
+Little kids can require some extra guidance, especially if they are dealing with animals for the first time.
+Supervision and advice will go a long way.
 This way, you can rest easy knowing that everyone will get along wonderfully.
-Once that is taken care of, all that is left is for everyone in your home to let your new dog into their hearts!
+Once that is taken care of, all that is left is for everyone in your home to let your new dog into their hearts.
+And after a while, everything will turn out just spiffy!